Getting to Know Your Neighborhood: Fort Point

 88 Sleeper St.

-This is the place to eat when the weather gets nice, with its spectacular view of the Fort Point Channel and the Boston skyline from outdoor picnic tables.
+With its spectacular view of the Fort Point Channel and the Boston skyline from outdoor picnic tables, this is the place to eat when the weather gets nice.
 Try the lobster rolls: the traditional—chilled lobster salad with mayonnaise, celery, and fresh lemon, served on a toasted roll—or the Naked Lobster Roll, with a bigger serving of warm lobster meat, tossed with hot butter.
-The restaurant also serves raw oysters, fried scallops and shrimp, lobster bisque, and steamed mussels.
-Landlubbers will be happy with the great burgers.
+The restaurant also serves raw oysters, fried scallops and shrimp, lobster bisque, and mussels (house-made white wine herb broth, and crostini).
+Landlubbers will be happy with the great Barking Crab cheeseburger.

 100 Northern Ave.

-The Institute of Contemporary Art is housed in a sleek modern building that looks like it’s suspended over the water and offers a first-class showcase of contemporary art and media, including film, video, performance, and literature.
-The permanent collection has works by artists Tara Donovan, Shepard Fairey, Alice Neel, and Cindy Sherman.
+The Institute of Contemporary Art/Boston is housed in a sleek modern building that looks like it’s suspended over the water and offers a first-class showcase of contemporary art and media, including film, video, performance, and literature.
+The permanent collection includes works by artists Deana Lawson and the Barbara Lee Collection of Art by Women, which has 85 major works of 20th- and 21st-century art.
 On Thursday nights, the museum offers free admission (tickets are available starting at 10 am the day of), or you can attend one of the popular First Fridays, 21-plus events held on the first Friday of each month, featuring guest DJs, gallery talks, live performances, and specialty drinks inspired by the museum’s current collection.

 Legal Harborside